 - Ensure a mechanism is in place to estimate the upper bounds of risk for children who were exposed to ART during maternal treatment to prevent perinatal HIV transmission; and

 - Continue the follow-up study of these populations.

-PHACS currently conducts two major studies (described below):
+PHACS currently conducts three major studies (described below):

 - Surveillance Monitoring for ART Toxicities Study in HIV-Uninfected Children Born to HIV-Infected Women (SMARTT)